RightsML provides a data model for marking up rights expressions about content of all relevant media types in a machine readable way.

 The IPTC Developer Site provides technical information about RightsML.

-The RightsML Users Forum is used to share experiences, raise questions and recommend and discuss changes to the RightsML standard.
-It also connects companies and organizations who use RightsML and vendors who create tools that process RightsML policies.
+The RightsML Users discussion list is used to share experiences, raise questions and recommend and discuss changes to the RightsML standard.
+It also connects companies and organisations who use RightsML and vendors who create tools that process RightsML policies.
 (Please note that we have changed to groups.io for RightsML 2.0 so there are not many conversations on that list yet!)

 IPTC Autumn Meeting 2023 - for IPTC members